What do the hearing test result categories mean?

 What that means in English…

-NIHL means possible noise induced hearing loss.
-That doesn’t mean it has been caused by work, it means caused by possible high noise exposures.
+Having an identification of NIHL, noise induced hearing loss, doesn’t mean it has been caused by work, it means some hearing damage caused by possible high noise exposures.
 That could be work, but as noise damage is permanent it could have been regular time in nightclubs 20 years ago, or a lot a headphone use, etc.

 Category 1

 Someone with normal hearing for their age.
-It doesn’t mean it is perfect as hearing is supposed to get worse with age.
-Someone who is 25 should have nigh-on perfect hearing to be Category 1, while someone who is 55 could have some fairly chunky reductions, but it is still normal for their age.
+It doesn’t mean the hearing is perfect as hearing is supposed to get worse with age.
+Someone who is 25 should indeed have nigh-on perfect hearing to be Category 1, while someone who is 55 could have some fairly chunky reductions but it is still normal for their age.

 To be Category 1 there must be no signs of possible noise induced hearing loss (NIHL).